What can I make for a family supper or a summer party this weekend?

 Baby gem lettuce leaves

 Green chillies, optional

 Put all of the marinade ingredients in a large bowl and mix together.
 (If you would like to make the chicken crackling see the instructions below.)
 Add the chicken and onions and toss in the marinade.
 Cover and leave in the fridge for at least 1 hour and up to overnight.

 Meanwhile, make the lemon crème fraîche by mixing the ingredients together, taste and adjust the seasoning as necessary.
 Decant into a bowl and set aside in the fridge until needed.

 When you are ready to cook preheat the oven to 220°C/gas mark 7.
 Line a baking tray with a silicone mat or baking parchment.
 Lay the chicken pieces onto the prepared tray spacing them out, pour over any leftover sauce.

-Arrange the chicken with the lettuce leaves, coriander or parsley, lemon crème fraiche, lemon wedges, chillies, olives and pitta bread onto a large serving board.
+Arrange the chicken with the lettuce leaves, coriander or parsley, lemon crème fraiche, lemon wedges, chillies and olives onto a large serving board.